maulik96/cowin-slot-bot/README.md

 ## Cowin-slot - Telegram bot to book Covid vaccination appointments

 1. Log in to Telegram
-2. Start talking to the bot at t.me/cowinvaccineslotbot.
+2. Start talking to the bot at t.me/cowinvaccineslotbot (@cowinvaccineslotbot)